Stage management: Deputy stage manager

 The DSM prompts actors and will usually cue technical crew members and sometimes cast, while following the orders of the director and stage manager.
 The DSM calls actors to hold while technical problems are sorted out during rehearsal, and determines where in the script to restart halted scenes.
 The deputy stage manager (DSM) is a separate position in some theatres, while in others the responsibilities of the DSM may be assumed by the stage manager or assistant stage manager.

 Assistant stage manager

 The assistant stage manager (ASM) has varied responsibilities, which are assigned by the stage manager.
 The ASM assists in finding and maintaining props during rehearsals and the run of the show.
 The ASM may take attendance or estimate audience size, may manage the backstage technicians, may act as a liaison between crew, cast and management, and may call some cues.
 Mundane tasks such as mopping the stage and brewing coffee or tea may fall to the ASM.
 If the stage manager is unable to perform his or her duties, the ASM must be able to fill in.
 The assistant may also be in charge of one wing of the stage, while the stage manager is on the other wing.

+South Korea

+Due to the recent global rise in popularity of K-POP and mainstream cultural arts, Korean stage planners are playing a significant role worldwide.
+Typically, stage planners determine the timing and venue of performances and take responsibility for the entire process leading up to the completion of the event, acting as overall directors.
+They conduct thorough analyses on what performances people desire, whether similar events have already taken place, and if the emotional expression aligns with the intended message.
+Successful performances are scrutinized for the strategies used to captivate the audience.
+Those responsible for bringing the performances planned by stage planners to life on stage are the staff.
+Consequently, stage planners organize various staff members responsible for directing, choreography, music, stage design, lighting, costumes, makeup, etc. They also oversee the preparation process, secure the necessary funds, check preparations, and guide the director in staging scenes.

+One of the most notable Korean stage planners is Kim Sang-wook, the CEO of PLAN A, who has orchestrated numerous performances, including the 'Love Yourself' tour by BTS.